 It wasn’t until a few years later that I realized how beneficial a place to shower, shit, eat, do laundry, and get gas could be — not only for truckers but also for a band on the road.

-Prices for laundry and showers at these kind of gas stations of course varies, just like gas does, but generally you can probably do both for less than $20.
+Prices for laundry and showers at these kinds of gas stations, of course, vary, just like gas does, but generally, you can probably do both for less than $20.

 11. Bring A Mini-Washer

 What?!
 A mini-washer?!
 Yes – they do exist, and they are fantastic tour accessories.

 This non-electric, portable, compact mini washing machine is designed for campers or tiny-home enthusiasts trying to minimize space consumption.
 But they’re also great for bands on the road that don’t want to hand scrub clothes in a sink, tub, or bucket.

 They’re not huge, so you should probably only wash two or three items of clothing at a time, but they are certainly effective and a dependable laundry alternative for touring bands.

 You’ll still need to hang, drip, or blow dry your clothes after washing them, but at least you can reliably remove stains and unpleasant smells from your favorite jeans and t-shirts.

 Where do bands shower on tour?
 Bands shower where they can.
 Hotels, gas stations, beaches, campsites, fans’ homes, and community centers are popular shower locations for many bands.
 A gym membership to a national gym like Anytime Fitness is a common way bands can regularly and dependably find somewhere to shower while touring.